dmr1725/OS-Distributed-File-System/README.md

 ***NOTE***: If using visual studio code, install the sqllite extension to see the tables from the database.
 Then, enter
            ctr + shift + p (windows).
 A search bar will appear, enter 'sqllite', then 'open database' and finally select 'dfs' database

-***IMPORTANT NOTE***: 1. when copyToDFS a file, the program checks for all the data nodes in the database and then checks for the
+***IMPORTANT NOTES***:
-                      current ports that are running.
+ 1. when copyToDFS a file, the program checks for all the data nodes in the database and then checks for the current ports that are running.
 Those ports that are running will be used to store our chunks.
 Example: I want to copy to our DFS the file 'prueba.txt'.
 I check for the available data nodes in our database and we get 6 servers, but only 3 are running.
 The 3 servers that are running will be stored to save the chunks of our files, not the 6 servers

 2. when copyFromDFS a file, you need to be running the servers where the chunks were stored.
 Example: I want to get a copy of the file named 'prueba.txt' stored in our DFS.
 Let's say this file was stored in 3 servers, the server with nid 1, 2 and 4.
 The servers with nid 1, 2 and 4 should be running in order to get our copy of the file.

 ***OTHER IMPORTANT NOTE***: for more info about the program, go to README2.md